Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - **Reset of Live Wallpaper**

-- **Aggressiveness Profile Note**
-  Using the "Aggressive" profile when stopping apps increases the chance of the above issues.
-  For fewer side effects, use the "Normal" profile when prompted by the script.

 ### 🔸 Additional Notes

 - All changes made by the script are **temporary** and will **reset on device reboot**.

 ---

 ## Uninstall / Switch Back to OpenGL